dpaletti/orti/README.md

 > Sell the product at the right price point with the right feature set through
 > the right suppliers and distributors.
 Add coherent branding and you are set.
-> Not easy but nothing changes from a traditional business.
+> Definitely not easy but nothing changes from a traditional business.

+**How do you prevent other businesses from reselling your product?**

+> You don't.
+Easier replication means that branding and marketing become
+> crucial, which is already the case for most businesses.
+Every product can
+> already be reverse engineered and replicated, lowering the replication barrier
+> in exchange for community engagement is a net positive.

 **How do you get recurring revenues?**

-> Professional farmers, leverage the experience and credibility built in the
+> Professional farmers.
+Leverage the experience and credibility built in the
 > consumer market to develop products for precision agriculture.

-**How do you structure an entity stewarding such a product?**
+**How do you structure an organization stewarding this vision?**

 > A worker cooperative with open and democratic governance that:
 >
 > - contributes to design and development in the open
 > - coordinates community contributions democratically
 > - sells finished products and adjacent services transparently, without
->   resorting to closed source development
+>   resorting to closed source development.

+**How do you finance all this?**

+> Bootstrapping, make the business profitable as soon as possible and grow
+> organically.
+We are in for the long run.

+As you may have noticed, **I am pitching directly to you**.
+No notion of external investors or venture capital, only contributors reaping the benefits of each other's work.

 ## License